 - contacting any person who may ask to know when spraying is to done

-- avoiding contamination of sensitive areas by using large droplet sizes, hand application, not spraying outside rows, establishing no-spray buffer zones.
+- avoiding contamination of sensitive areas by using large droplet sizes, hand application, not spraying the outside rows, establishing no-spray buffer zones.

 ||Growsafe has a template spray plan you can download and complete/edit.